-The Ergonomic Feeding Dish is a compact, attractive, smartly designed glazed clay bowl that holds Dubia roaches at feeding time.
-It can also be used for other small feeders like mealworms, superworms, and more.
+The Ergonomic Feeding Dish is a compact, smartly designed glazed clay bowl that holds Dubia roaches at feeding time.
+It can also hold other small feeder insects like mealworms and superworms.

-At 3.75 inches, the dish itself is about the diameter of a softball.
-However, its rim height varies.
-It starts out at 1.25 inches in the front, which allows easier access to food, and it increases as you move to the rear.
+At 3.75 inches, the dish is about the diameter of a softball.
+Its height starts out at 1.25 inches in the front and increases to 2 inches as you move to the rear.
 The lower height allows animals easy access while the taller height lessens the chance insects will escape.

-The Dish has a glazed surface inside and out, making the walls too slippery for Dubia feeders to climb out.
-This feature works great.
-The roaches generally can’t escape unless their body is longer than the height of the wall, and sometimes not even then.
-This is because there is an eighth-inch lip around the inside rim that helps keep roaches in.
+And it works well.
+Besides height, escape is also discouraged by smooth glazed walls that Dubia roaches and most other insects cannot climb.
+They can’t escape unless their body is longer than the height of the wall, but sometimes not even then.
+This is because there is a thin lip around the inside rim that helps keep insects in.

 So what size Dubia can you feed with the Ergonomic Feeding Dish?
 Any size, actually.
 It reliably holds up to about 1-inch roaches.
-Larger ones may escape, but they don’t always.
-In fact, most larger roaches stay in when we use the Dish, most stay in.
-How reliably it retains larger roaches depends on a few things:
+Larger roaches may escape on occasion, but not always.
+In fact, most larger roaches stay in when we use the Dish.
+How reliably it holds larger roaches depends on a few things:

 First is how many roaches you put in the Dish.
-They climb on each other’s backs, so more roaches in the bowl means more opportunity to get a boost and climb out.
+They climb on each other’s backs, so the more roaches in the bowl, the more opportunity to get a boost and climb out.
 Second is time.
-Dubia roaches prefer dark places, so they tend to head for the shadows rather than trying to escape.
+Dubia roaches prefer the dark, and in bright light they tend to head for the shadows rather than trying to escape.
 Most of them stay in place when we feed them to our animals during the day.
 They are much more likely to explore their surroundings at night when it’s dark.
-Therefore, they’re more likely to escape when left in the Dish overnight.

 We like this feeding dish and we use it regularly.
 It comes in two colors: blue and green.